-Our attorneys have recovered more than $750 million in compensation for personal injury victims over the past 20+ years.
+Our attorneys have recovered more than $1 billion in compensation for personal injury victims over the past 20+ years.
 Our firm also has strong roots in the Phoenix community.
 Founding partner Jeffrey L. Phillips is well-known throughout Phoenix and is a former member of the State Bar of Arizona Fee Arbitration Committee.
 Our office is just minutes from the Phoenix Art Museum and the Phoenix Municipal Court.

 Damages from Nursing Home Abuse

 One of the main reasons you should work with a Phoenix nursing home abuse lawyer is he or she will know how to determine all of the damages your loved one suffered and the value of those damages.
 These damages can be divided into a few main categories:

 These are any damages with a defined monetary value, such as:

 - Bills for your loved one’s stay in the hospital

 - Emergency transportation to the hospital

 - Medical testing, such as x-rays or MRIs

 - Physical therapy services

 - Equipment, like wheelchairs, canes, or crutches